fbpx

 6. Ask more questions.

-In any conversation, the process of coming up with questions to ask and listening to people’s answers can lead to new ideas.
+The process of coming up with questions to ask and listening to people’s answers can lead to new ideas.

 7. Study opposite takes on the same idea.